Zoë Lund: Aliases

 Lund lived and worked under many names such as Vanessa Lancaster and Tamara Tamarind.

 Drug addiction

 Lund was unapologetic about her heroin addiction.
-She wrote at length about heroin and advocated it for legal recreational use in the United States, as well as romanticized its effects.
-"She loved heroin, she was killed by heroin," Ferrara said on her heroin addiction. "...Zoe was one of these people who thought heroin was the greatest thing in the world, and she did until the day she died.
+She wrote at length about heroin and advocated for legalizing recreational use in the United States; she also romanticized its effects.
+"She loved heroin, she was killed by heroin," Ferrara said on her heroin addiction. "...Zoë was one of these people who thought heroin was the greatest thing in the world, and she did until the day she died.
 She was down on coke, down on everything, but you know, heroin was the elixir of life for her."

 "I've known a lot of serious drug users, but Zoë was Queen," Richard Hell, a friend of Lund's, recalled in 2002.
 "You've got to admire someone as committed to it as she was.
 She didn't just LOVE heroin, she believed in it."